klaytn/klaytn-docs/docs/dapp/tutorials/connecting-metamask.md

 **NOTE:** Sending KLAY requires a transaction, for which you need KLAY.

-* With Klaytn v1.9.0, a [dynamic gas fee mechanism](https://medium.com/klaytn/dynamic-gas-fee-pricing-mechanism-1dac83d2689) has replaced the existing fixed price policy.
+* Since Klaytn v1.9.0, a [dynamic gas fee mechanism](https://medium.com/klaytn/dynamic-gas-fee-pricing-mechanism-1dac83d2689) has replaced the existing fixed price policy.
 * So you don't have to set the fixed gas fee manually.

 * Check the amount to send and the transaction fee and click [Confirm] to complete the KLAY transfer, after which you will be redirected to the main page.